gzafra/CryptoTracker/README.md

 # CryptoTracker

 iOS test project that retrieves BTC rates from CoinDesk API and displays it on an iOS app and a Watch companion.
+Project also includes a TodayExtension.

 ## Summary